Manuel Torres (footballer, born 1978)

-Manuel Vicente Torres Morales (born 25 November 1978 in Panama City, Panama) is a football midfielder who currently plays in Panama for Liga Panameña de Fútbol team CAI.
+Manuel Vicente Torres Morales (born 25 November 1978) is a Panamanian footballer who plays as a midfielder for Liga Panameña de Fútbol club Universitario.

 Club career

+Torres was born in Panama City, Panama.
 He started his career at hometown club Árabe Unido and also played for San Francisco.
-Nicknamed el Cholo, he joined Plaza Amador in 2012 after 8 years with San Francisco.
+Nicknamed el Cholo, he joined Plaza Amador in 2012 after eight years with San Francisco.

 International career

 Torres made his debut for Panama in a January 2000 friendly match against Guatemala, in which he immediately scored a goal, and has earned a total of 35 caps, scoring 1 goal.
-He represented his country in 6 FIFA World Cup qualification matches and played at the 2007 and 2009 CONCACAF Gold Cups.
+He represented his country in six FIFA World Cup qualification matches and played at the 2007 and 2009 CONCACAF Gold Cups.

 His final international was a July 2009 CONCACAF Gold Cup match against the United States.